 Frequently Asked Questions

-Q1.
-My GRE/GMAT score is below the cutoff score mentioned on the Ph.D.
-Website.
+My GRE/GMAT score is below the cutoff score mentioned on the Ph.D. website.
 Could I still be accepted into the Ph.D. program?

 All applicants to the Ph.D. program are required to have a valid GRE/GMAT score, irrespective of whether they are applying for an assistantship or not.

-A: Email the UNO Office of International Studies to discuss your case.
+Please email UNO International Programs to discuss your case.